 Editor | In Credit Score, Identity Theft

-Jill Krasny is a freelance writer living in NYC.
+Jill Krasny is a writer living in NYC.

 Certain credit cards and other financial products mentioned in this and other articles on Credit.com News & Advice may also be offered through Credit.com product pages, and Credit.com will be compensated if our users apply for and ultimately sign up for any of these cards or products.
 However, this relationship does not result in any preferential editorial treatment.